skberkeley/CNLDocs/docs/examples.md

         Stage to get various metrics of a column of data.
 To test, select a table in the database, select the column of interest, and select the metric of interest.
 If mean, median, or standard deviation are selected, the entries of the column must be castable to integers (otherwise the program will error).
-Demonstration on how to utilize Numpy in context of a CNL program.
+Demonstration on how to utilize Numpy in the context of a CNL program.
         """
         table = TableSelectorComponent(label="Select a table")
         col = ColumnSelectorComponent(label="Select the column that you want your metric on")